jlr84/shn/README.md

 ### Xen Project Hypervisor Install

 (1) Start install of Ubuntu 16.04 (on a physical computer)
-* Burn the above-reference .iso to DVD;
+* Burn the above-referenced .iso to DVD;
 * Insert into DVD drive;
 * Restart computer and follow directions to start the installation.